alexsosn/iOS_ML/README.md

 ### Deep Learning
+* [TensorFlow](http://www.tensorflow.org/) - an open source software library for numerical computation using data flow graphs.
+Nodes in the graph represent mathematical operations, while the graph edges represent the multidimensional data arrays (tensors) communicated between them.
+The flexible architecture allows you to deploy computation to one or more CPUs or GPUs in a desktop, server, or mobile device with a single API.
 * [Torch-iOS](https://github.com/clementfarabet/torch-ios) - [Torch](http://torch.ch/) port for iOS.
 Torch is a scientific computing framework with wide support for machine learning algorithms.
 One of the most popular deep learning frameworks.
 * [Caffe](http://caffe.berkeleyvision.org) - A deep learning framework developed with cleanliness, readability, and speed in mind.
 [GitHub](https://github.com/BVLC/caffe).
 [BSD]